-4.2 Optical Axis Drift
+4.1 Optical Axis Drift

-Unlike the aimpoint, the drift of the optical axis does not exhibit any particular trend.
-The optical axis position is derived from data obtained on annual raster scan observations of Ar Lac, an eclipsing RS CVn binary star, with the HRC-I. Raster scan is a set of 21 observations with a 3 ks on-axis exposure and 20 1 ks off-axis exposures, with offsets ranging from 2.00' to 14.14'.
+The optical axis position is derived from the HRC-I data obtained by the annual raster scan observations of Ar Lac, an eclipsing RS CVn binary star.
+A raster scan is a set of 21 observations with one 3 ks on-axis exposure and twenty 1 ks off-axis exposures, with offsets ranging from 2.00' to 14.14' in different directions.
 As the observations go off-axis, their image encircled energy radii become larger and larger.
 The optical axis is determined by fitting the encircled energy radii of the central 17 raster scan observations (the on-axis exposure and 16 off-axis exposures, with the largest offset at 6.00') to a 2-dimensional quadratic function in detector coordinates.

-Figure 7 shows the central 17 raster scan data points taken in September 2014.
+Figure 3 shows the central 17 raster scan data points taken in September 2015.
 The five circles around each data point indicate the 50%, 60%, 70%, 80% and 90% encircled energies.
 For clarity, the circle radii are 5 times the actual encircled energy radii.
 The optical axis is determined by fitting the these 17 encircled energy radii to a 2-dimensional quadratic function in detector coordinates.
 By definition, the optical axis is at the point where the quadratic function is at its minimum.
-Figure 8 shows the optical axis derived from the above 2-D quadratic fit using the September 2014 data.
-Figure 9 shows all the optical axis positions so determined since the Chandra launch.
-It moves like a random walk but is relatively stable.
+Figure 4 shows the optical axis derived from the above 2-D quadratic fit using the September 2015 data.
+Figure 5 shows all the optical axis positions so determined since the Chandra launch.
+It moves like a random walk but is relatively stable, and consistent with the measurement errors.
 Its movement is well within a 10" region.
 Since year 2000, the optical axis drift was only in a 6" region.